FgForrest/evitaDB/documentation/user/en/use/api/write-data.md

 </NoteTitle>

 No data is actually removed once it is created and stored.
-If you remove the reference/attribute/whatever, it remains in the entity and is just marked as `Dropped'.
+If you remove the reference/attribute/whatever, it remains in the entity and is just marked as `Dropped`.
 See the
 <SourceClass>EvitaDB.Client/Models/Data/IDroppable.cs</SourceClass> interface implementations.

 There are a few reasons for this decision: